 Falmouth Jazz, Inc is an all-volunteer 501(c)(3) nonprofit effort to enrich the Falmouth Community through great live jazz.

 Jazz could be heard at Community Hall, the Fishmonger Café and the Captain Kidd as well as the Firehouse in Woods Hole.
-Jazz performances where known under a variety of names over the years including Jazz in Community Hall, Jazz in the Firehouse, Sunday Night Jazz at the Kidd, Woods Hole Jazz and Falmouth Jazz.
+Jazz performances were known under a variety of names over the years including Jazz in Community Hall, Jazz in the Firehouse, Sunday Night Jazz at the Kidd, Woods Hole Jazz and now Falmouth Jazz.

 JazzFest Falmouth held an annual fall festival featuring performances by stars like Esparanza Spaulding, John Batiste, Grace Kelly, Catherine Russell, Tierney Sutton, Denise Donatelli and Karrin Allyson.
 The festival featured a very popular Friday night jazz stroll with groups playing in shops and restaurants along main street.
 The jazz stroll continues to this day.

 Falmouth’s jazz scene is as vibrant as ever with performances at Highfield Hall and Gardens, the Gallery on Main, West Falmouth Library, Woods Hole Community Hall and local restaurants Harrys, the Captain Kidd and Liam McGuire’s.